rednaxela1813/rest-erp/README.md

 - Not every domain has a dedicated public REST API yet, even where the model and business logic are already implemented.
 - Full payment and fiscal async-flow testing requires Redis, Celery worker, and Celery beat.
-- `Roadmap.md` reflects only the original MVP plan and is behind the actual codebase state.
+- [docs/Roadmap.md](/Users/alexanderkiselev/Documents/programming/django/erp_for_burger/project/backend/docs/Roadmap.md) reflects only the original MVP plan and is behind the actual codebase state.

 ## Documentation Status

-- This root `README` is now the single documentation entry point for the repository.
+- This `README` is the single documentation entry point for the repository.
-- `Roadmap.md` should not be used as a description of the current system state; it is an archived MVP plan.
+- Operational guides and diagrams live under `docs/`.